wdevore/Ranger-Go-IGE/Notes.md

 #### **Boot scene**
 To start a game a Boot scene must be present and appears immediately.

-While the boot scene runs it sends its status to NM.
-Status are *SceneBusy* and *SceneFinished*.

 #### **Splash scene**
 The splash scene waits off screen until the NM signals that the current scene (aka boot) is either transitioning off the stage or is finished.